BlockServerProject/BlockServer/README.md

 ## How do I run BlockServer when it is ready?
 * If you download an archived `.jar` file, you can run the jar directly with the `java -jar <jar file>` command.
-* If you download the source, you have to compile the source files at `/src/main/java` first.
-The following extra libraries are required to run BlockServer:
-  * BlockServer-IO-Lib, which can be downloaded [here](https://github.com/BlockServerProject/BlockServer-IO-Lib).
-  * log4j2 core and API, which are included inside the repo in the `/lib` directory.

 * You can also compile the source using Maven.
 Maven will handle all the dependencies for you, no extra downloads needed.
 Then run `java org.blockserver.run` in the root folder where the compiled classes are contained in.